 Who gets to decide what a meme means?
 Can a meme born in darkness — say, for instance, the racist corners of 4chan — ever come to have lighter meanings?
 Do we have a responsibility to purge our cultural vocabulary of memes with spurious origins, or does that just lead to the elimination of, well, all internet culture?

-You may have seen Dark Brandon across the interwebs lately: a laser-eyed Joe Biden, usually presented via ancient lolcats-style image macro, probably with a reference to defeating malarkey somewhere.
+Dark Brandon typically appears as a laser-eyed Joe Biden, usually presented via ancient lolcats-style image macro, probably with a reference to defeating malarkey somewhere.

-The meme has really taken off over the last two weeks, trending on Twitter and drawing mockery from right-wing influencers like Ben Shapiro, while other posters complain that the libs ruined their meme.
-But the origin and potential cringe elements haven’t stopped many Biden supporters from wholeheartedly embracing and running with the imagery, especially since Biden himself has been riding a string of policy wins lately.
+The meme first began to catch on in late summer of 2022, trending on Twitter and drawing mockery from right-wing influencers like Ben Shapiro, while other posters complained that the libs ruined their meme.
+But the origin and potential cringe elements didn’t stop many Biden supporters from wholeheartedly embracing and running with the imagery.
+The meme caught the public’s attention at a moment when the real Biden was riding a string of policy wins.
+Biden’s achievements, combined with the public’s hunger for a refreshing source of leftist inspiration, made the figurative Dark Brandon an irresistible memetic superhero.

 There’s a lot to unpack in a meme about an old dude with Godzilla eyes, so let’s sally forth.